KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 1. `search $import Foo.targets project(Bar.csproj)` — every successful import of that file in Bar's evaluation.
 The result tree shows the importing file/line and the resolved target.
 2. If nothing comes back, try `search $noimport Foo.targets project(Bar.csproj)` — `NoImport` nodes capture imports that *were attempted but skipped*.
 The reason is in the node text: false `Condition`, file not found at the resolved path, MSBuild SDK not resolved, etc.
 3. Drop the `project(...)` clause to see imports across all evaluations (useful when you don't yet know which project pulled it in, or when chasing SDK-level imports).
+4. When import search shows that a file was imported but you need to understand what it contributed, use `preprocess_file` on the project evaluation and search/read the preprocessed XML.

 ### Read the preprocessed XML for an evaluation
 `preprocess_file` returns the full effective MSBuild XML for a project (all `<Import>`s recursively inlined — same as `msbuild /pp` and the viewer's "Preprocess" command).
 Scoped to one `ProjectEvaluation`.